Satriaana/Satriaana-Web-Site/README.md

-## We are satriaana we aim to your privacy
+## We are satriaana we aim to protect your privacy